- Purchase the complete Expat Arrivals Vienna Guide (PDF)

 Public transport in Vienna makes getting around Vienna relatively easy.
 The many public transport options in Vienna are extensive, timely, safe and comparatively inexpensive.

-Ample bike paths run throughout Vienna, ensuring that the whole city can be travelled by bicycle.
-As bicycle paths are maintained in winter, expats can cycle year-round.
+Ample bike paths run throughout Vienna, ensuring that the whole city can be navigated by bicycle.
+These paths are maintained in winter, which means expats can cycle year round.

 Accommodation in Vienna